mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Your General gains all keywords of friendly minions this turn.

 name:     Obdurator
-text:     Your General gains +1 Attack.
+text:     Your General gains +1⚔️.
 At the start of your turn, repair all of your artifacts by 1 durability.

 name:     Orbrider
 text:     **Deploy:** Return a friendly minion to your hand.